francescofilippini6/Software_computer/README.md

 # Software and computing project
 Use and development of libraries implemented by KM3NeT collaboration for Machine Learning.
-Build a CNN for discrimination between muons and background:
+Build of a CNN for discrimination between muons and environmental background.
+Further informations:

 https://git.km3net.de/ml/OrcaSong